osstech-jp/ldapcon2015/paper.md

 # Data Structure
 First, We had to choice data structure either plain structure such as back-bdb or hierarchical structure such as back-hdb.
 If we choice the plain structure, sub scope search is fast but modrdn and add operations need some cost.
-The plain structure need many `@ prefix` entry for sub scope search, and also `% prefix` entries are needed.
+The plain structure need many `@prefix` entry for sub scope search, and also `%prefix` entries are needed.
 If we choice the hierarchical structure, modrdn is fast but lookup and add operations need some cost.

 ![Plain structure vs Hierarchical structure](figure/plain_vs_hierarchical.eps)